-As an upper division institution, Athens State University accepts credit (excluding remedial) from postsecondary institutions accredited by one of the six regional accrediting bodies for inclusion in the student's records and possible fulfillment of some degree requirements.
-Acceptance of credit from institutions accredited by other accrediting bodies recognized by the U.S. Department of Education will be considered only on a case-by-case basis.
-Official transcripts from institutions accredited by such other accrediting bodies must be submitted for evaluation prior to admission to Athens State.
+As an upper division institution, Athens State University accepts credit (excluding remedial) from postsecondary institutions accredited by institutions accredited by an institutional accrediting agency recognized by the U.S. Department of Education for inclusion in the student's records and possible fulfillment of some degree requirements.
+Official transcripts from institutions accredited by such accrediting bodies must be submitted for evaluation prior to regular admission to Athens State.